Morwenn/cpp-sort/docs/Sorter-traits.md

 struct is_comparison_projection_sorter;
 ```

-There are also variants of these traits which take a potential sorter type and an iterator type (instead of a range type).
-They exist to check whether the sorter can be called with a pair of iterators.
+The following variants of the previous traits check whether a sorter can be called with an iterator/sentinel pair.

 ```cpp
 template<typename Sorter, typename Iterator>